 Are you wondering about the acronyms used to refer to certain elected or appointed governmental representatives in the United States?
-Discover the answer to the question, “What does POTUS mean?” as well as other acronyms like FLOTUS, SCOTUS and terminology related to the vice-presidential role.
+Discover the answer to the question, “What does POTUS mean?” as well as other common acronyms like FLOTUS, SCOTUS and terminology related to the vice-presidential role.

 The acronym POTUS stands for the phrase “President of the United States.”
 It is an acronym formed by combining the first letter of each word from that phrase in order.

 POTUS is pronounced as POE-tus, using a long o sound.